nawabahmadreshi/documentation/pages/getting-started/matching-accuracy.md

 ### Include SafariServices.framework

 First off, you'll need to include the `SafariServices.framework` into your app to leverage this.
-Currently, as soon as you add the Framework, Branch will being triggering the Safari-based 100% match technique.Note that this can be **disabled* using the following method, which should be called _before_ `initSession`.
+Currently, as soon as you add the Framework, Branch will start triggering the Safari-based 100% match technique.
+Note that this can be **disabled* using the following method, which should be called _before_ `initSession`.

 {% tabs %}
 {% tab objective-c %}